 Examples:

 If you run a business blog, you can think of content writing topics that will be published as personal essays.
+Using channels like Twitter, you can list your lessons in a thread.

 HINT: start with whys?
 Why do you write?
 Why do people love our brand?
 Or why did I fail at marketing?